fooxx/db-showcase-android/readme.md

 Students on the left, teachers on the right)_
 ![ModelIllustration](./extras/screens/screen_showcase_dbflow.png "ModelIllustration")

-Example always load data from the REST API and save them to local db.
+Example application always loads data from the REST API and save them to local db.
 After that data are loaded from local db and shown to the user.

 <h2>SQL/NoSQL</h2>